-Identity theft, or identity fraud, is a form of fraud in which someone pretends to be someone else by assuming that person’s identity, typically in order to access resources or obtain credit or other benefits in that person’s name.
+Identity theft, or identity fraud, is a form of fraud in which someone pretends to be someone else by assuming that person’s identity, or use of your personal information without your permission for unlawful purposes.

 Who are the victims of Identity Theft?